sv1996/ShortenURL/README.md

 # ShortenURL
-This is a URL Shortening Project Build on Nodejs Express.js and Firebase
+This is a URL Shortening Project (Backend) Build on Nodejs Express.js and Firebase

 ## Technology Used